 Castle Schoonselhof in Antwerp

-In 1911, the city of Antwerp brought the castle and its domain to use it as a park cemetery outside of the city center.
-In 1914 the first body was buried at the Schoonselhof cemetery, he was a German soldier who died during the first World War.
-Later other graves from cemeteries in the neighborhood were moved to the schoonselhof cemetery.
+In 1911, the city of Antwerp brought the castle and its domain to use as a park cemetery outside of the city center.
+In 1914 the first body was buried at the Schoonselhof cemetery, he was a German soldier who died during the First World War.
+Later other graves from cemeteries in the neighborhood were moved to the Schoonselhof cemetery.

 |Picture by Pixabay|

 Today the castle is a bit in decay and the used by the gardeners of the cemetery to store their goods.
-However there are some plans to restore the castle to its former glory and make it a public place again.
-The cemetery and the gardens surrounding it are open the the public.
+However, there are some plans to restore the castle to its former glory and make it a public place again.
+The cemetery and the gardens surrounding it are open to the public.